Omer1Yuval1/Neuronalyzer/README.md

     for units).
 The second table allows you to enter analysis information for reproducibility.
 This includes the version and commit id of the code used for the analysis, as well as the date and the name of the person that performed the analysis.
 You can find the commit id on the GitHub repository (for
     example: 357b6ac). **The scale-bar is set to 1 as default.
-Make sure to set it to the desired value** **for each loaded image/project**.
+Make sure to set it to the correct value** **for each loaded image/project**.

 ![Screenshot_Start](https://user-images.githubusercontent.com/35100851/104649777-1ebd8580-56ad-11eb-8fc5-c170581d9762.png)